Catering for the orginal S-Type, 420 and Daimler Sovereign – the IRS compact saloons of the 1960s.

 This Register bridges the gap between the Mk 2 and XJ6, catering for what are known as the IRS saloons, using Jaguar’s groundbreaking independent rear suspension.
-The models include the S-Type, 420 and Daimler Sovereign, plus the magnificent Mk 10 and 420G.

 Although these models were made in relatively small numbers, particularly the Jaguar 420 and its Daimler-badged sibling, they represented a considerable leap forward in design and engineering.
 While the S-Type’s front-end styling reflected that of the Mk 2, it was a thoroughly modern car under the skin, with 3.4 and 3.8 engine options, with automatic or manual overdrive gearboxes.
 Although it was slow to achieve the collectability of the earlier saloon, it is now recognised for what it is – a fast, comfortable and affordable classic Jaguar in its own right.